Recombinant human GDNF protein (Qk051)

 • Animal origin-free (AOF) and carrier protein-free

-• Manufactured in Cambridge, UK
+• Manufactured in our Cambridge, UK laboratories

 • Lyophilized from acetonitrile, TFA

-• Resuspend in water at >100 µg/ml, prepare single use aliquots, add carrier protein if desired and store frozen at -20 oC or -80 oC
+• Resuspend in sterile-filtered water at >50 µg/ml, add carrier protein if desired, prepare single use aliquots and store frozen at -20 °C (short-term) or -80 °C (long-term).

-Featured applications
+Featured applications:

 • Differentiation of midbrain dopaminergic neurons

-GDNF activity is determined using a SH-SY5Y cell proliferation assay.
+GDNF activity was determined using a SH-SY5Y cell proliferation assay.
 Cells were incubated with different concentrations of GDNF in the presence of retinoic acid and recombinant GFR α1 for 3 days before viable cell measurement using an MTS assay.
 Data are n=2.
 EC50 = 18 ng/ml.
 Data from Qk051 batch #104372.

 GDNF migrates as a single band at 30 kDa in non-reducing (NR) conditions and 15 kDa upon reduction (R).
 No contaminating protein bands are visible.
 Purified recombinant protein (3 µg) was resolved using 15% w/v SDS-PAGE in reduced (+β-mercaptothanol, R) and non-reduced (NR) conditions and stained with Coomassie Brilliant Blue R250.
 Data from Qk051 batch #104372.